-CR100: Now You've Built it... will they come?
-Department: Center for Student Involvement

-Program Description: This program is designed to educate students about how to properly market their events and activities.
-In a compelling, artistic, and comprehensive manner following university guidelines.
+CR100 : Now You've Built It Will they come?
+Department: Center for Student Involvement Program Description: This program is designed to educate students about how to properly market their events and activities.
+In a compelling, artistic, and comprehensive Description: manner following university guidelines.
 It is suggested that this course be taken concurrently with CR 202.

-Program Requirements: This is a 4 week, 45 minute per week, interactive lecture series.
-The students will learn different skills each week in regards to advertising a program or event.
+This is a 4 week, 45 minute per week, interactive lecture series.
+The students Program will learn different skills each week in regards to advertising a program or Requirements: event.
 Requirements include: attendance at each lecture; self-reflection of learning at the end of each lecture submitted to the program coordinator; producing a "mock" advertisement at the commencement of the workshops.

-Learning Outcomes: Students will be able to demonstrate techniques and styles of publicizing their events through creating of advertisements for a "mock" program.
+Learning Students will be able to demonstrate techniques and styles of publicizing Outcomes: their events through creating of advertisements for a "mock" program.

-CR101: Clubs and Organizations

-Program Description: Western has over 70 clubs and organizations available to the students.
-The goal of this program is to increase student's awareness of all the possibilities and to actively participate in one club or organization.
-The club or organization has to be outside of SGA (unless you are a senator).
+CR101: Clubs and Organizations Department: Center for Student Involvement Due conorm Western has over 70 clubs and organizations available to the students.
+The goal of this program is to increase student's awareness of all the possibilities Program and to actively participate in one club or organization.
+The club or Description: organization has to be outside of SGA (unless you are a senator).
 Organizations can be found by visiting the CSI Website www.wcsu.edu/studentlife and contact information can be found on the website or in the Center for Student Involvement.

-Program Requirements: Students will be required to attend 80% of a club or organization's meetings and help in the facilitation of at least one event.
-Students will have to complete a meeting attendance form provided by the program coordinator.
+Students will be required to attend 80% of a club or organization's meetings Program and help in the facilitation of at least one event.
+Students will have to Requirements: complete a meeting attendance form provided by the program coordinator.
 At the conclusion of the program, students will submit a 1-2 page reflection of their experience to the program coordinator.
-Learning Outcomes: Students will actively participate in student clubs and organizations, as well, students demonstrate ability to plan events and work effectively as a group through a report of their experience.
+Learning Students will actively participate in student clubs and organizations, as well, Outcomes: students demonstrate ability to plan events and work effectively as a group Outcomes. through a report of their experience.